google/vimdoc/README.md

   a dictionary.
 - `@usage ...` allows you to rename and reorder the arguments of a function or command.
+- `@all` denotes that the remainder of the block will be included in all usages (in the case of multiple overloaded usages).
 - `@function ...` allows you to alter the function tag directly, for when @usage does not offer enough control.
 - `@command ...` allows you to alter the command tag directly, for when @usage